ragnarak54/QuizbowlBot/README.md

 Similar to `?tossup`, this command starts a bonus question.
 It's different in that only you can answer the questions.
 Staying true to real-life quizbowl, you don't buzz for bonuses.
 Simply wait until each part is done being read, and then type your answer.
 Shortcut `?b` also calls this command.

+The bot avoids concurrent questions in the same channel by maintaining a list of channels with questions active in them.
+If for some reason an error occurs during a question, the channel isn't always cleared from this blacklist.
+If you run into this issue, use the `?clear` command to manually free up the channel.

 ### Tournament play

 If you want to play with points and teams, then the first thing you need to do is make a team.
 Use